 We keep our Morioworm feeders hydrated using a few chunks of cucumber in their substrate, although the Morios tend to eat it fairly quickly.
 Care needs to be taken, particularly if you have lots of Morios and don’t feed them to your dragon all that often (as you probably shouldn’t) because the cucumber will make the substrate moist and can lead to mould growth.
 It’s therefore best to pop a bit of cucumber into the Morio container in the morning, leave it until afternoon and if there’s any left remove it again.

 If the insect substrate gets too damp from the cucumber you’ll need to change it.
 We use Weetabix crushed and chopped to keep ours in.
 Since hydrating them using cucumber we lose hardly any of them due to premature death and our bearded dragon enjoys the extra plumpness and alertness of them!

 How Much Cucumber Should I Feed A Bearded Dragon?

-Given that cucumber is mostly water, it’s unlikely you’d actually end up overfeeding cucumber to your bearded dragon – but that much water in vegetables isn’t without risk of over-hydrating.
+Given that cucumbers are mostly water, it’s unlikely you’d actually end up overfeeding them to your bearded dragon – but that much water in vegetables isn’t without risk of over-hydrating.
 Overhydrating will result in runny poos and potentially a reduction in electrolytes if it goes on for too long so if you notice this happening then cut down on the amount of cucumber.